 Court ordered psychological evaluations for various purposes (such as custody, competency, etc.) are charged at Full Fee.
 Insurance will not cover testing related to court issues.
 Depending on the complexity of the testing, the cost can range from $10,000 to $30,000.
 If there are numerous members to be evaluated and more visits are required to complete the evaluations, the cost can increase.
 Other services, such as a home assessment, will also add to the cost.
 Please be prepared for these charges as they are billed up front.
 A deposit will also be required for testing.

 If the evaluator must attend court or give a deposition, the rate for expert testimony is $400 per hour port to port.
 This charge is separate from the testing cost.
 A $2500.00 retainer fee is charged and will apply toward the hours the psychologist spends at any court proceedings.

-Plus a Report Fee
+Plus a Report Fee to be determined

 At times there may be a need for clients to be seen Pro Bono (without cost).
 These are decided on an individual basis.
 These are usually current clients who have experienced some extenuating circumstances such as loss of job.
 We provide up to 8 pro bono sessions for these clients.
 Then they must apply for our sliding fee if they still do not have insurance after the 8 sessions.
 If you have any questions, please feel free to call our office and speak to any staff.